What are the four components of the blood?

 Red blood cells

 Red blood cells are the most numerous cell in the blood.
 In one drop of blood there are around 3-5 million red blood cells.
-They are made in bone marrow.
+They are made in the bone marrow.

 Oxygen moves by diffusion into red blood cells in the lungs.
 They have a chemical inside them called haemoglobin, a red pigment which binds with the oxygen to carry oxygen to where it is needed in the body.